Stackelberg-Pareto Synthesis with Quantitative Reachability Objectives: Complexity of the SPS Problem

+We finally prove that the SPS problem is \textsf{NEXPTIME}-complete.
+For the \textsf{NEXPTIME}-membership, the idea is to guess a strategy $\sigma_0$ given by a Mealy machine of exponential size (by Proposition~\ref{prop:finiteMemory}) and then to verify in exponential time that it is a solution.
+The \textsf{NEXPTIME}-hardness follows from the \textsf{NEXPTIME}-completeness of the Boolean variant of the SPS problem~\cite{DBLP:conf/concur/BruyereRT21}.

-\begin{proof}[Proof of Theorem~\ref{thm:main}] \textit{(1) \textsf{NEXPTIME}-membership.} Let $G$ be an SP game and $B\in \nat$.
-Proposition~\ref{prop:finiteMemory} states the existence of a solution $\sigma_0 \in \SPS{G}{B}$ that uses a finite memory bounded exponentially.
+\begin{proof}[Proof of Theorem~\ref{thm:main}] Let us first study the \textsf{NEXPTIME}-membership.
+Let $G$ be an SP game and $B\in \nat$.
+If there exists a solution, Proposition~\ref{prop:finiteMemory} states the existence of a solution $\sigma_0 \in \SPS{G}{B}$ that uses a finite memory bounded exponentially.
 We can guess such a strategy $\sigma_0$ as a Mealy machine $\mathcal{M}$ with a set $M$ of memory states at most exponential in the size of the instance.
 This can be done in exponential time.
 Let us explain how to verify in exponential time that the guessed strategy $\sigma_0$ is a solution to the SPS problem.

-We make the following important observation: it is enough to consider Pareto-optimal costs $c$ whose components $c_i < \infty$ belong to $\{0, \ldots, |V| \cdot |M| \cdot t \cdot W\}$.
+We make the following \emph{important observation}: it is enough to consider Pareto-optimal costs $c$ whose components $c_i < \infty$ belong to $\{0, \ldots, |V| \cdot |M| \cdot t \cdot W\}$.
 Let us explain why: \begin{itemize} \item Consider the cartesian product $G \times \mathcal{M}$ whose infinite paths are exactly the plays consistent with $\sigma_0$.
 This product has an arena of size $|V| \cdot |M|$ where Player~$1$ is the only player to play.
 The Pareto-optimal costs are among the costs of plays $\rho$ in $G \times \mathcal{M}$ that have no cycle with positive weight between two consecutive visits of Player~$1$'s targets\footnote{or between the initial vertex and the first visit to some Player~$1$'s target.}. \item Consider now a Pareto-optimal play $\rho$ with a cycle of null weight between two consecutive visits of Player~$1$'s targets.
-Then there exists another play $\rho'$, with the same cost as $\rho$, that is obtained by removing this cycle. {Moreover, if $\val{\rho} = \infty$, then $\val{\rho'} = \infty$}. \item {Therefore, it is enough to consider plays $\rho$ such that for $h \prefix \rho$ with length $|h| = |V| \cdot |M| \cdot t$, we have $\cost{\rho} = \cost{h}$ (the worst case happens when $\rho$ visit all Player~$1$'s targets each of them separated by a longest path without cycle).
+Then there exists another play $\rho'$, with the same cost as $\rho$, that is obtained by removing this cycle.
+Moreover, if $\val{\rho} = \infty$, then $\val{\rho'} = \infty$. \item {Therefore, it is enough to consider plays $\rho$ such that for $h \prefix \rho$ with length $|h| = |V| \cdot |M| \cdot t$, we have $\cost{\rho} = \cost{h}$ (the worst case happens when $\rho$ visit all Player~$1$'s targets each of them separated by a longest path without cycle).
 It follows that $\cost{\rho} \leq |V| \cdot |M| \cdot t \cdot W$.} \end{itemize}